 I am a huge pizza snob, especially after spending so much time in New York City.
 Domino’s or Papa John’s?
 Hell no. Never!
 If I treat myself to a pizza, I want a thin-crust, Neapolitan-style pizza.
 I spent quite a while researching the best Neapolitan-style pizza in Seattle and finally settled on Tutta Bella, which has five branches in the Seattle area, and hit the spot.
 On my list to try next time I’m in Seattle: Via Tribunali, Pizza Credo and Veraci.

-Even though I wouldn’t necessarily call this little lookout a park, I’d definitely recommend visiting it for its amazing views over Seattle’s skyline and Elliott Bay.
+I wouldn’t go as far as calling this little lookout a park, but I’d definitely recommend visiting it for its amazing views over Seattle’s skyline and Elliott Bay.
 If you’re lucky and the weather is good, you’ll even see Mount Rainier from here.
+One of the best places to visit in Seattle for photographers!
 While you’re there, why not check out Queen Anne Ave just a few blocks north of Kerry Park?
 The 5 Spot is great for a casual dinner, or further up the road, How To Cook A Wolf is a more upscale Italian restaurant.
 The aforementioned Storyville coffee shop is also on Queen Anne Ave.